jrnold/jrnold.me/content/working-papers/producing-death.md

 ---
-title: Producing Death: Estimating the Offense-Defense Balance from the Production Function of Battle Casualties
+title: "Producing Death: Estimating the Offense-Defense Balance from the Production Function of Battle Casualties"
 ---

 250 years ago wars were fought with muskets.
 Today they are fought